A message from James VanDemark, Chair MUA and Professor of Double Bass:

 How to Apply

-All students interested in the Musical Arts major must apply in the spring of their sophomore year by submitting the materials specified below to the Office of Academic Affairs.
+All students interested in the Musical Arts major must apply in the spring of their freshman or sophomore years by submitting the materials specified below to the Office of Academic Affairs.
 Applications are due on April 1.
 Note that all applicants must meet with and present a draft of their proposal to a member of the MUA Supervisory Committee no later than three weeks prior to the deadline in order for their application to be considered by the Committee.

 The MUA Supervisory Committee will interview qualified applicants during the last week of April.
 Applicants will be notified of the outcome by the last day of classes of the spring semester.
 Students will be assigned a mentor from the MUA Supervisory Committee upon acceptance.